Inertial frame of reference: Newtonian mechanics

 If this rule is interpreted as saying that straight-line motion is an indication of zero net force, the rule does not identify inertial reference frames because straight-line motion can be observed in a variety of frames.
-If the rule is interpreted as defining an inertial frame, then we have to be able to determine when zero net force is applied.
+If the rule is interpreted as defining an inertial frame, then being able to determine when zero net force is applied is crucial.
 The problem was summarized by Einstein:

 There are several approaches to this issue.
-One approach is to argue that all real forces drop off with distance from their sources in a known manner, so we have only to be sure that a body is far enough away from all sources to ensure that no force is present.
+One approach is to argue that all real forces drop off with distance from their sources in a known manner, so it is only needed that a body is far enough away from all sources to ensure that no force is present.
 A possible issue with this approach is the historically long-lived view that the distant universe might affect matters (Mach's principle).
 Another approach is to identify all real sources for real forces and account for them.
-A possible issue with this approach is that we might miss something, or account inappropriately for their influence, perhaps, again, due to Mach's principle and an incomplete understanding of the universe.
-A third approach is to look at the way the forces transform when we shift reference frames.
-Fictitious forces, those that arise due to the acceleration of a frame, disappear in inertial frames, and have complicated rules of transformation in general cases.
-On the basis of universality of physical law and the request for frames where the laws are most simply expressed, inertial frames are distinguished by the absence of such fictitious forces.
+A possible issue with this approach is the possibility of missing something, or accounting inappropriately for their influence, perhaps, again, due to Mach's principle and an incomplete understanding of the universe.
+A third approach is to look at the way the forces transform when shifting reference frames.
+Fictitious forces, those that arise due to the acceleration of a frame, disappear in inertial frames and have complicated rules of transformation in general cases.
+Based on the universality of physical law and the request for frames where the laws are most simply expressed, inertial frames are distinguished by the absence of such fictitious forces.

 Newton enunciated a principle of relativity himself in one of his corollaries to the laws of motion:

 This principle differs from the special principle in two ways: first, it is restricted to mechanics, and second, it makes no mention of simplicity.
-It shares with the special principle the invariance of the form of the description among mutually translating reference frames.
+It shares the special principle of the invariance of the form of the description among mutually translating reference frames.
 The role of fictitious forces in classifying reference frames is pursued further below.